The Picard group of the universal moduli stack of principal bundles on pointed smooth curves II: Examples

 \subsection{Types $G_2$, $F_4$}

 For the root systems of type $G_2$ and $F_4$, the (co)root and (co)weight lattices (whose explicit definition we will not need to recall) satisfy

-This implies that there is a unique semisimple group $\bbF_4$ (resp. $\bbG_2$) which is almost symple of type $F_4$ (resp. $G_2$), and these two groups are both simply connected and adjoint.
+This implies that there is a unique semisimple group $\bbF_4$ (resp. $\bbG_2$) which is almost symple of type $F_4$ (resp. $G_2$), and these two groups are both simply-connected and adjoint.
 In particular, we have that

 From now on, we will consider the following

 \un{Set-up}: Let $G$ be a reductive group such that $\scr D(G)=\bbF_4$ or $\bbG_2$, or equivalently $G$ is the product of a torus and either $\bbF_4$ or $\bbG_2$.